GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 - <b>We need to allow incremental updates of the data</b><br>
 Sometimes sensors go offline or turbines are a little slow to catch up.
 This means that for a given interval, we're not sure when we'll have all the given sensor data.
-Our solution needs to be able to handle getting the data incrementally.
+Our solution needs to be able to handle updating the data efficiently.

 - <b>Our solution must be cost-efficient</b><br>
 We also need to keep an eye towards cost.
 While we could fulfill all the other criteria by dumping all of our data